SanderMertens/flecs/docs/Relationships.md

 </ul>
 </div>

-More advanced queries are possible with filters, queries and rules.
+More advanced queries are possible with Flecs queries.
 See the [Queries manual](Queries.md) for more details.

 ## Relationship components
 Relationship pairs, just like regular component, can be associated with data.
 To associate data with a relationship pair, at least one of its elements needs to be a component.
 A pair can be associated with at most one type.
 To determine which type is associated with a relationship pair, the following rules are followed in order: